mdfaisalgithup/mdfaisalgithup/README.md

   ✨HTML, ✨CSS,
    ✨JavaScript,  ✨Tailwind,  ✨React,  ✨React Router,  ✨NextJS  ✨Powerful-Tools Tanstack Query  ✨Firebase Authentication all these technologies.

-- I specialize in backend development, proficient in Node.js and Express to create robust server-side solutions.
-With expertise in MongoDB, I excel in database design and management for efficient data handling.
-Leveraging Next.js, I extend backend functionalities and ensure smooth server-client interactions, contributing to the development of high-performance applications.
+- I specialize in backend development, proficient in ✨Node.js and ✨Express to create robust server-side solutions.
+With expertise in ✨MongoDB, I excel in database design and management for efficient data handling.
+Leveraging ✨Next.js, I extend backend functionalities and ensure smooth server-client interactions, contributing to the development of high-performance applications.

 ## My Skills